spoonerWeb/just_news/README.rst

 1. Include static template
 2. Create a sys folder
-3. Edit the page properties and add PageTS ``News pages (sysfolder)`` to make sure only news pages (or sys folders) will be created below
+3. Edit the page properties and add PageTS ``News pages (sys folder)`` to make sure only news pages (or sys folders) will be created below
 4. Create a content element and switch to ``News listing``
 5. Add the sys folder to ``Pages with news sub elements``